 - 3.17 Operational risk is defined as the risk of direct and indirect losses resulting from inadequate or failed processes, people and systems or from external events.
 This definition includes legal risk but excludes strategic and reputational risks.
 Operational risk differs from other banking risks in that it is not directly taken in return for an expected reward but exists in the natural course of corporate activity, which in turn affects the risk management process. - 3.18 The Bank is exposed to operational risk due to the complex nature of its alternative investment products and the intricacy of the documentary, legal and other regulatory requirements that surround such investment transactions.
-Operational risk emanates from all areas of the Bank from the front office to the back office and support areas and, not just the operations department. - 3.19 The Bank uses the Basic Indicator Approach under the Basel II Framework for measuring its operational risk.
+Operational risk emanates from all areas of the Bank. - 3.19 The Bank uses the Basic Indicator Approach under the Basel II Framework for measuring its operational risk.
 Currently, the Bank conducts its business from a single location.
 Accordingly, the number of client relationships and volume of transactions at the Bank are lower than at institutions having multi-location or retail operations. - 3.20 Notwithstanding this, the Bank's operations are conducted according to well-defined process and procedures.
 These process and procedures include a broad system of internal controls, including segregation of duties and other internal checks, which are designed to prevent either inadvertent staff errors or malfeasance prior to the release of a transaction.
-The Bank also engages in subsequent monitoring of accounting records, daily reconciliation of cash, bank and securities accounts and other checks to enable it to detect, on a timely basis, any erroneous or improper transactions which may have occurred. - 3.21 The Bank is currently enhancing its operational risk management framework that will - (a) help track operational loss events and potential exposures as well as report these on a regular basis; and - (b) improve the Bank's loss mitigation process and hence, the overall operational risk management framework.
+The Bank also engages in subsequent monitoring of accounting records, daily reconciliation of cash, bank and securities accounts and other checks to enable it to detect, on a timely basis, any erroneous or improper transactions which may have occurred. - 3.21 The Bank is currently enhancing its operational risk management framework that will - a. help track operational loss events and potential exposures as well as report these on a regular basis; and - b. improve the Bank's loss mitigation process and hence, the overall operational risk management framework.

 In addition, the Bank is reviewing and updating its Business Continuity Plan to mitigate the risk of loss from business disruption due to unexpected events.